Harrison Devenish-Meares: Career

 After travelling to Romania, a move to FC Rapid București was scuttled following the discovery the club had a FIFA sanctioned transfer ban.
 Following two short stints with lower league clubs in Romania, Devenish-Meares returned to Australia, signing with Rockdale Ilinden FC in the National Premier Leagues NSW competition.
 Following strong performances for Rockdale, he signed a 2-year contract with A-League Men club Sydney FC.
+He was regarded to have established himself as a regular starter while playing for the club.

 Personal life

 Whilst in the United States representing South Florida Bulls, he completed a Bachelor of Biological Science at the University of South Florida.
+He has been in a relationship with a Romanian woman.